kristianmandrup/aurelia-seabreeze/README.md

 And you are good to go!!

-PS: This is experimental!
+PS: This is still very experimental!
 Let me know how it works out for you ;)

 ## Notes

-The included files: `queries.js` and `section/service-queries.js` are simply there to demonstrate the type of formats you should use.
+The included src files: `lookup-queries.js` and `section/service-queries.js` are simply there to demonstrate how these queries should be defined and exported for use.